catink123/gate-control/README.md

 After the server application responds with the message "Server started at...", you can connect to the server using any browser specifying the server's address and optionally a port (if it's value is not `80`, the default) after a colon in the address bar.

 To gracefully shutdown the server application, press `Ctrl + C` in the terminal window it's running in.
 The server may wait for open sessions to be closed.
-To force close the server, press `Ctrl + C` once more.
+To force close the server, press `Ctrl + C` once more or kill the server process.